11. Sharing research

 Figure 3

 For those who are interested in interacting with your work, it is key to prepare materials that can be reliably shared.
-This includes the research code and data, of course, but also the computational environment in which the research was conducted so that the research can be reproduced.
+This includes the research compendium, of course, but also the computational environment in which the research was conducted so that the research can be reproduced.

 Figure 4: Computational environment for reproducible research

-In the next section, we will discuss some of the strategies for sharing a reproducible computational environment, along with code and data.
+In the next section, we will discuss some of the strategies for sharing a reproducible computational environment.
 This will include version control with Git, pinned package versions with {renv}, containerization with Docker, and automation with GitHub Actions.

 Tools and strategies